 - Complete a project survey at the end of year one

-- Set up and maintain monitoring schedule, including time/temperature, and germination tests (technical assistance provided)
+- Set up and maintain a pile monitoring schedule (technical assistance provided)

 If you have questions about the application process contact Libby at email@example.com or (802) 861-4769.